 - … or a quiet, all-by-yourself mid-afternoon snack

 It’s the perfect sweet treat that’s low on work but high on reward.
-With just one mixing bowl and 10 minutes of preparation, this sour cream blueberry bread is pretty much made for any celebratory or indulgent moment.
+With just one mixing bowl and 10 minutes of preparation, this sour cream lemon bread with blueberries is pretty much made for any celebratory or indulgent moment.

 Sour cream: this cultured milk product makes the bread super tender and delicate while contributing a bright taste to the bread.